daviseford/aos-reminders/README.md

 Run after `yarn build`.
 Analyzes the build bundle and shows which dependencies and files are taking up space.

+## `yarn verify`

+Runs a script that checks rules to see if they're misplaced.

 ## Pre-commit

 I have set this repository up to automatically take care of some chores when you push a commit.